YuanYufeiISCAS/Algebraic-ND/README.md

 # Anonymous submission: code for "Algebraic Perspectives on Neural Network Distinguishers in Symmetric Cryptanalysis"
 Update time:
 - 2025-2-19  [Update the verify codes, including Neural Distinguishers in Section 4.1 and Section 4.2]
+- 2025-2-24 [Update the test code for DL variants]
+- The other codes will be updated soonly.
 ## TOC
 ```
 anonymous_submission